faizaan1abd/mslearn-openai/Instructions/Labs/Standalone-lab01/GettingStarted-V2.md

        ![Enter Your Password](./media/sc900-image-2.png)

-      > **Note**: If prompted with MFA, please follow the steps highlighted under - [Steps to Proceed with MFA Setup if Ask Later Option is Not Visible](#steps-to-proceed-with-mfa-setup-if-ask-later-option-is-not-visible)
+      > **Note:** If prompted with MFA, please follow the steps highlighted under - [Steps to Proceed with MFA Setup if Ask Later Option is Not Visible](#steps-to-proceed-with-mfa-setup-if-ask-later-option-is-not-visible)

 4. If prompted to stay signed in, you can click **No**.